 Baby, it’s theoretically cold outside.
-(When will it ever get below 60 degrees?!)
-But for those impending snow days when you’ve been schlepping all over town and can’t wait to bury under a mountain of Snuggies, we have a helpful (and totally therapeutic) home remedy for warming up your feet.
-And trust--it works.
+(When will it ever get below 60 degrees?)
+But for those impending snow days when you’ve been schlepping all over town and can’t wait to bury under a mountain of Snuggies, we have a helpful (and totally therapeutic) home remedy for how to warm up your feet.
+And trust—it works.

-What you need: A bottle of sesame oil and an old pair of wool socks.
-(Avoid using the toasted sesame oil varieties, lest you want to smell like General Tso’s takeout.)
+- A bottle of sesame oil (avoid using the toasted sesame oil varieties, lest you want to smell like General Tso’s takeout.)

 - Carefully pour a quarter-sized amount of oil into your palm

 - Massage it into the soles, heels and balls of your feet

 - Work the oil in between your toes and into your arches, too, using longer strokes.

 - Do this for at least five minutes per foot (or better yet, recruit your beloved)

 - Slip into your socks.
 Then, Netflix and chill, anyone?